rebelot/terminal.nvim/README.md

 ##### Float Layout:

 When `open_cmd = "float"`, `layout.height` and `layout.width`
-are used to determine the height and width of the floating window.
+are used to determine the height (lines) and width (columns) of the floating window.
 Values `<= 1` are interpreted as percentage of screen space.

 #### config.cmd